MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Resolve-Compile-Errors-When-Converting-Dynamics-NAV-2017-Database.md

 ## Codeunit 700 Page Management

-In C/AL code for the function `LOCAL VerifyPageID(TableID : Integer;PageID : Integer) : Boolean`, change the `PageMetadata.APIVersion` variable to `PageMetadata.SourceTable`.
+In the codeunit's C/AL code, on the  `LOCAL VerifyPageID(TableID : Integer;PageID : Integer) : Boolean` function, change the `PageMetadata.APIVersion` variable to `PageMetadata.SourceTable`.

 **Before:**